bharathrabin/ads/README.md

 # ADS - Algorithms and Data Structures Library

-A high-performance, state-of-the-art algorithms and data structures library written in C.
+A high-performance algorithms and data structures library written in C.

 ## Features